Gimcrack/MSBVirusScanner/readme.md

    - debug - Control debug mode.
 Debug mode disables user notifications and directs alerts to a different email
    - debug_email - The email that will receive debug alerts.
  - Set runtime parameters in App.config
+   - patterns
-   - patterns - additional patterns to search for
+     - additional patterns to search for
+	 - separate multiple patterns with pipe | character.
+   - whitelist
-   - whitelist - patterns to whitelist
+     - patterns to whitelist
+	 - separate multiple patterns with pipe | character.
    - action
+     - alert
-     - alert - alerts the user and sends notification email
+	   - alerts the user and sends notification email
+     - disconnect
-     - disconnect - alerts the user and disconnects target computer from network
+	   - alerts the user and disconnects target computer from network
+     - shutdown
-     - shutdown - alerts the user and shuts down the target computer
+	   - alerts the user and shuts down the target computer
  - Build Project
  - Run executable on target computer.